zaksadiq/meta-github-organisation/README.md

 # meta-github-organisation
-# Meta Repository for the On-Going Organisation Project of `zaksadiq`'s Github Repositories.
+# Meta Repository for the on-going Organisation Project of `zaksadiq`'s Github Repositories.
 This is a 'meta' repository hosting Project Management Organisation towards the clear and structured organisation of `zaksadiq`'s repositories on Github.
 ## Deliverables
 Let us measure progress as a function of how close we are to the intended output and objectives.